Office of Operations Freight Management and Operations

 • TTI: Ratio of the peak-period travel time to the reference travel time (“free-flow” travel time), computed for the AM and PM peak periods.

 • TRI: Ratio of the 95th percentile travel time to the 50th percentile travel time during five different time periods of the day.
-Calculated similar to the Moving Ahead for Progress in the 21st Century Act (MAP-21) (Pub.
-L. No. 112-141) performance measure for truck travel time reliability (TTTR); however, results will differ from the NPMRDS TTTR due to differences in route segmentation.
+Calculated similar to the MAP-21 performance measure for Truck Travel Time Reliability (TTTR), however, results will differ from the NPMRDS TTTR due to differences in route segmentation.

 • Total Congestion Cost of Full Corridor ($/year): Calculated for the full extent of delay along the congested corridor as a function of both the time and fuel used while the truck is in congested traffic, factoring costs of personnel, commercial vehicle operation, and wasted fuel.
-For major bottlenecks with long congestion queues, the full corridor will include multiple roadway segments.
+For major bottlenecks with long congestion queues, this will include multiple roadway segments.
 For major congested corridors, the congestion cost will include the full cost of congestion along the corridor through the entire urban area, which may include multiple bottlenecks.
-The congestion cost may include delay at other congested segments beyond the primary bottleneck in the urban area.
+This may include delay at other congested segments beyond the primary bottleneck in the urban area.

 Changes Between 2020 and 2021

-There was an overall increase in delay for nearly all bottlenecks as traffic volumes began to resume after the 2020 COVID-19 global pandemic stay-at-home orders.
+There was an overall increase in delay for nearly all bottlenecks as traffic volumes began to resume after the 2020 COVID-19 global pandemic stay at home orders.
 Nationwide, there was a reduction in total truck delay on the Interstate system of 41 percent between 2019 and 2020 followed by an increase in 2021.
-Total truck delay on the Interstate system in 2021 returned to 84 percent of 2019 pre- COVID-19 global pandemic delay.
+Total truck delay on the Interstate system in 2021 returned to 84 percent of 2019 pre-pandemic delay.

-Although there was a large increase in delay for nearly all bottlenecks, the following bottlenecks saw the greatest relative percent increase in delay between 2020 and 2021.
+While there was a large increase in delay for nearly all bottlenecks, the following bottlenecks saw the greatest relative percent increase in delay between 2020 and 2021.
 Major roadwork was another source of increased delay on certain routes.
-As table 2 shows, the emergency closure of the I–40 Hernando DeSoto Bridge over the Mississippi River caused the largest increase in delay on I–55 and other roadways in the Memphis, TN-AR area.
+As can be seen in Table 2, the emergency closure of the I-40 Hernando DeSoto Bridge over the Mississippi River caused largest increase in delay on I-55 and other roadways in the Memphis, TN-AR area.

 Table 2.
 Greatest Increase in Delay Between 2020 and 2021